Canada is among the top favorite destinations for international students who crave exposure and experience alongside top-quality education.

 Canada also offers several immigration pathways for international students who wish to gain permanent residence status after graduating.

-Here is a list of 13 areas to consider to start your planning for your study adventure in Canada to begin in the right direction.
-After reading this list, you'll understand why you wouldn't want to be stuck in a new country and not have considered just a few areas.
+Here is a list of 13 areas to consider when planning for your study adventure in Canada so you can begin in the right direction.
+After reading this list, you'll understand why you wouldn't want to be stuck in a new country and not have considered these areas.
 Let's begin!

 You must apply to a designated learning institution (DLI) for your preferred study program.
 There are over 1,500 universities, colleges and other learning institutions designated by the government body of Immigration, Refugees and Citizenship Canada (IRCC).